-M261 Pharmacology II 75 Clock Hours
+M261 Pharmacology II

-Pre-requisite: M260 Pharmacology I
+Prerequisite: M260 Pharmacology I

 This course is designed to prepare the student with the basic knowledge and skills necessary to carry out their roles in administering medications to patients.
 Topics include safety guidelines for preparing and administering medications and immunizations.
 Hands on practice with intradermal, subcutaneous, and intramuscular injections emphasized.